 5. Dogue de Bordeaux

 However, much of the calmness dissipates as soon as an intruder arrives.
-Physically, a Dogue de Bordeaux balances a massive head on a muscular physique.
+Physically, a DDB balances a massive head on a muscular physique.
 Particularly eye catching are the deep facial wrinkles that bear a serious but inquisitive and comical expression.

-Although massive dogs, the breed cannot withstand extreme temperatures.
-They also require consistent training and plenty of socializing to be able to accept smaller animals, children and strangers.
+Although massive in size, this breed cannot withstand extreme temperatures (especially the cold).
+They also require consistent training and plenty of socializing to be able to accept smaller animals, children or strangers.
 Still, they’re formidable guard dogs.

 RECOMMENDED: 24 Fancy French Dogs